JRakin/spacex-backend/README.md

 ### Additional info for mongodb

 Some times mongodb does not connect due DNS(ISP) issue.
 If you encounter any issues related to DNS please switch the network and it should work fine.

+## .env
+I have kept the .env file open so you do not need to configure MongoDB further.